-Course Objectives Objectives Objective 1 Demonstrate the ability to interpret primary and secondary sources and to compose an argument, which uses these sources for support, when appropriate.
+Objectives Objective 1 Demonstrate the ability to interpret primary and secondary sources and to compose an argument, which uses these sources for support, when appropriate.
 Objective 2 Explain the major economic, technological, and scientific developments of the period and their historical significance.
 Objective 3 Explain the major social and cultural developments of the period, their causes and effects, and their historical significance.
 Objective 4 Identify and understand some of the most salient, recurring patterns in American history, an example of which are the ongoing conflicts and contrast between American ideals, such as those set forth in the Declaration of Independence, and patterns of discrimination and exclusion.
-Objective 5 Recognize the value of diverse groups and peoples who have participated in the shaping of American history.
+Objective 5 Describe diverse groups and peoples who have participated in the shaping of American history.
 Objective 6 Analyze the interrelationships between economics, political history and societal life.
-Objective 7 Perceive the value in adopting a historical evolution of the primary institutions of American society.
+Objective 7 Ability to adopt a historical evolution of the primary institutions of American society.
 Objective 8 Distinguish and evaluate the unfolding of American history within the context world history.
 Objective 9 Foster the habit of critically evaluating interpretations of historical events.
 Objective 10 Identify and describe key individuals, events and movements in U.S. history to 1877.
 Objective 11 Describe the struggles of particular ethnic and racial groups, especially African-Americans, American Indians, and immigrants, to participate in American life.
 Objective 12 Describe how various international events changed American history in the period up to 1877.